-The normative decoding process for MPEG Immersive Video (MIV) is specified in the Final Draft International Standard of MPEG Immersive Video (FDIS) [2].
+The normative decoding process for MPEG immersive video (MIV) is specified in the preliminary Working Draft of MPEG immersive video Ed.
+2 [2].
 The TMIV reference software (Annex A) provides a reference implementation of non-normative encoding and rendering techniques and the normative decoding process for the MIV standard.

 This document provides an algorithmic description for the TMIV encoder and decoder/renderer.
 The purpose of this document is to promote a common understanding of the coding features, in order to facilitate the assessment of the technical impact of new technologies during the standardization process.
-Common Test Conditions for MPEG Immersive Video [3] provides test conditions including TMIV-based anchors.
+Common test conditions for MPEG immersive video [3] provides test conditions including TMIV-based anchors.